ePog123/basic-calc/README.md

 # rust-calc
-A basic calculator written in rust.
+A basic TUI calculator written in rust.